 All documentation should be provided in reconciliation of the final payment to ensure transparency.
 If in doubt, we encourage you to seek professional accountant assistance to finalise termination payments.

-If you are paying your registrar above the NTCER-negotiated rates, you need to be mindful of the issues you may be creating for yourself, the practice and quite importantly the registrar themself in the long term.
+If you are paying your registrar above the minimum rates outlined in the NTCER, you need to be mindful of the issues you may be creating for yourself, the practice and quite importantly the registrar themself in the long term.
 While you may pay vocationally-registered GPs 60+% of billings, most commonly this is done as a tenant arrangement, meaning you then don’t have to pay for: